tobbik/lua-t/docs/T.Test.rst

 Overview
 ========

-T.Test provides functinality to create and run unit test suites.
+T.Test provides functionality to create and run unit test suites.
 It also has a deep table(object) comparing functions.
 T.Test allows to write synchronous and asynchronous test (callback based) and it allows them to be mixed within the same T.Test suite.